Alphabetical Plant Listing

 Primarily grown for their beautiful foliage, hostas are long-lived, shade-loving perennials highly esteemed by gardeners.
 Easy and adaptable garden plants, there are hundreds of cultivars to choose from, ranging from incredibly tiny plants to giants, with leaves in pretty shades of green, chartreuse, gold, dusky blue or beautifully variegated.

 The ravishing foliage of hostas is not only attractive to humans.
 Slugs and snails are the most troublesome pests to hostas.
 They feed on their leaves and leave conspicuous holes.
-They can kill young seedlings by completely eating them.
+They can kill young seedlings by eating them altogether.

-Most slugs feed at night, and the slime trails, if present, can alert you to the level of activity.
+Most slugs feed at night, and the slime trails, if present, can alert you to the activity level.
 Damage is usually most severe during warm, humid periods.

 There are several options to prevent slugs and snails from treating your hostas like an all-you-can-eat salad bar.